 - Obesity which causes shortness of breath

-- Hiatal hernia, in which part of the stomach pushes into the chest and affects breathing
+- Hiatus hernia, in which part of the stomach pushes into the chest and affects breathing

 - Gastro-oesophageal reflux disease (GORD), where stomach contents come up into the throat

 - Aspiration, when a foreign body, such as food, is sucked into the airways while inhaling

 For some further advice, visit our Online Doctor.
 If you need to order your inhaler, we can provide them with either same day collection or next day delivery.

 Asthma is a chronic condition that affects many people.
 With the right help, devices and equipment, and medication, it should not change how you live your life.
 Visit our asthma and allergies blog to find a wealth of further information about asthma, inhalers, and tips and advice on managing your condition.